truskovskiyk/surrealdb-docs-retrieval/README.md

 ## How to Query:

-- Simple QA retrieval chain
+- Simple Question and Answer (QA) retrieval chain
 - Conv retrieval chain
 - Agent retrieval